 what do i need to know about abortion?

 Abortion is a medical procedure.
 There are several different types of abortions.
 Abortion procedures include the abortion pill (Plan B or RU 486), and surgical abortions, which are more invasive.
 Abortion procedures can cost anywhere from $500 to $5,000, depending on the type of procedure and if there are any complications that require further surgeries or medical treatment.
 If you are considering an abortion, we have information on the types of procedures and how they will affect your body.
 Our medical team can answer any questions you have.

 If you think you might be pregnant, we are your best first step!
 We can provide you with an on-site pregnancy test at no cost to you to confirm your pregnancy.
 Then, an ultrasound will determine how far along you are and if your pregnancy is viable.
 If you are pregnant, our staff can help you understand the facts associated with each abortion procedure.

 what are the different types of abortion?

 RU 486 is a medical abortion procedure that involves a series of two pills that are taken within the first 10 weeks of pregnancy.
 The first pill you ingest will cut off the blood flow to the embryo and the second will induce labor.
 Side effects associated with the second pill include severe cramps, bleeding, nausea and vomiting.
-It is possible that after these two pills, women will still need a surgical abortion to effectively complete the procedure.
+It is possible that after these two pills, women will still need a surgical procedure to effectively complete the termination.

 The most common surgical abortion procedure is the Manual or Vacuum Aspiration procedure.
 This procedure involves using either a syringe or vacuum to suck the pregnancy out of your body.
 As with any other surgery, you should expect to feel some side effects including cramping, nausea, sweating and faintness.